GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/01.401-410/10.Can-We-Forget/docs.md

 ---
+title: |
-title: 410.
-Can We Forget?
+    410. Can We Forget? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 410.
+Can We Forget?.
+Jesus, thy love can we forget, And never bring to mind The grace that paid our hopeless debt, And bade us pardon find?
+    keywords:  |
-    keywords: Christ in Song, Can We Forget?, Jesus, thy love can we forget,
+        Christ in Song, adventhymnals, advent hymnals, Can We Forget?, Jesus, thy love can we forget.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 410. CAN WE FORGET?
+####  Christ in Song,

 ```txt
 1.